StefanVinica/NotefullAPI/README.md

 ## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to deploy the server

 1. Set up the ENV File